adamtiger/tinyGPUlang/docs/s4_codegen.md

 !1 = !{ptr @glob_kernel, !"kernel", i32 1}
 ```

 Here glob_kernel refers to the kernel in kernel_llvm_fn.
+For device functions, no annotation is required because each function is a device function by default.

 ### Producing ptx files from the IR